 eToro

 If you are using eToro to buy and hold stocks, make sure that when you select leverage to only select 1X – If you select anything above 1X, you are not buying a share, and are instead entering into a speculative very risky and complex financial product based on the share price called a Contract For Difference.
-A CFD is not a share, and you do not own the underlying asset (the company) and instead you just own a speculative contract based on the price movement of that share.
+A CFD is not a share, and you do not own the underlying asset (the company), instead, you just own a speculative contract based on the price movement of that share.

 Unlike a conventional broker, eToro only allows you to buy and sell stocks at market rate – you are not able to set a limit order. check out eToro’s video below on how to buy stocks on eToro

-What I dont like about eToro
+What I don’t like about eToro

 Marketing budget

 eToro spends a lot of money on marketing and new user acquisition.
-I see advertisements for eToro in airports, on TV, YouTube ads and on Google Adsense everywhere, and they must have spent tens of Millions to get Alec Baldwin on board – where is all this money coming from?
+I see advertisements for eToro in airports, on TV, YouTube ads, and on Google Adsense everywhere, and they must have spent tens of Millions to get Alec Baldwin on board – where is all this money coming from?
 I personally believe that if a product is truly that good, then its performance will speak for itself.
 Or at least, in today’s internet age, the message should organically or virally spread through the community.

 CHESS sponsorship

-Not having CHESS sponsorship can make it difficult to know what happens to your shares if eToro should ever collapse or get investigated for fraud or misconduct.
-Technically, you don’t legally own the shares – eToro does, and they are held under a custodianship/trust arrangement for your benefit.
 This also means eToro is free to do whatever they want with your shares under the terms of your user agreement – I challenge you to read the entire PDS and fine print to see exactly what it is you are agreeing to let them do with your shares when you signed up.

 Fees